JakubBuk/RecordingGuitar/index.md

 **mini Jack plug** - 3.5mm connector that is commonly used in home audio devices and headphones.

-**Studio monitors** - or monitor speakers.
-They are specifically designed for professional audio production to give the most accurate reproduction of the source audio tone.
-Compared to home audio speakers, the crucial technical difference is that they are active/powered speakers, with an amplifier built into the speaker cabinet.
-They are designed to cope with higher volumes and sound dynamics involved in the studio production.
+**Studio monitors** - Speaker sets specifically designed for professional audio production and meant to give the most accurate reproduction of the source audio tone.
+Compared to home audio speakers, the crucial technical difference is that they are active/powered speakers, with an amplifier enclosed in the speaker cabinet.
+They are built to cope with higher volumes and sound dynamics involved in the studio production.

 **RCA plug** - or cinch.
 It's a connector commonly used to carry audio and video signals.